Your Grandmother’s Strength Lives in Your Cells: Epigenetics and the Science of Ancestral Memory

 How the Biological Switch Works

 Epigenetics literally means “above the genome.”
-Your DNA sequence — the actual letters of your genetic code — doesn’t change.
+Your DNA sequence doesn’t change.
 But tiny chemical markers attach to the outside of your DNA like switches, turning certain genes on or off.
 What you eat, what you experience, how much stress you carry, what trauma you survive — all of this can flip those switches.
 And those switched-on or switched-off genes can be passed to your children, and their children after that.

 Trauma leaves a mark on the body.
 And the body passes that mark forward.

-Scientific illustration of a DNA double helix with glowing gold epigenetic methyl markers attached, some lit and some dimmed, representing how ancestral trauma and resilience are encoded in gene expression
+Scientific illustration of a DNA double helix with glowing gold epigenetic methyl markers attached, representing how ancestral trauma and resilience are encoded in gene expression

 Epigenetics: experience writes chemical markers onto our DNA—and those markers can be passed to our children and grandchildren.